avikdigidev/avikdigidev/README.md

 - 🔭 I’m currently working on [data-structures-and-algo](https://github.com/avikdigidev/data-structures-and-algo)

-- 📝 I regularly write articles on [https://prakashok.co.in](https://prakashok.co.in)
+- 📝 I write articles on [https://prakashok.co.in](https://prakashok.co.in)

 - 👯 I’m looking to collaborate on Projects,Tech Articles